annguyen1909/lettfaktura-sow-terms/README.md

 A modern, responsive terms of service page built with Vite, featuring multilingual support and database-driven content.

-## 🚀 Features

-- **Modern Frontend**: Built with Vite for fast development and optimized builds
-- **Multilingual Support**: Swedish and English language switching
-- **Database-Driven Content**: PostgreSQL backend with real terms content
-- **Responsive Design**: Works seamlessly on desktop and mobile devices
-- **API Integration**: RESTful API for configuration and content management
-- **Error Handling**: Graceful fallbacks when API is unavailable

 ## 🏗️ Project Structure

 ```